 Running vs cycling: calories burned

-When it comes to calories burned, getting out in your trail running shoes is usually heralded as being the better calorie burner than riding your bike, since you use more muscles when you’re doing it.
+When it comes to calories burned, getting out in your best trail running shoes is usually heralded as being the better calorie burner than riding your bike, since you use more muscles when you’re doing it.

 However, we did some digging on the question and found this report from Harvard Health, which shows that a 155lb person will burn 288 calories in 30 minutes whether they’re running or cycling at a slower-than-average pace.
 As they pick up the pace, the numbers increase fairly consistently.
 Once you get to running over 10mph, you’re burning only slightly fewer calories than if you were cycling at over 20mph, which may account for the assertion that running burns more calories – because if you ran at 20mph, you’d burn more calories than biking at the same speed.
 But let’s be honest, only Usain Bolt can run that fast and he does it for less than ten seconds, not half an hour.